 For centuries, women and members of other marginalized communities have been victimized by corporate-minded, white-male-run institutions built on extreme power imbalances.
 Those deemed mentally ill have been, historically, regarded as and treated as having little rights in the eyes of the law, and this phenomenon is still alive today.
 This is compounded by other issues, such as sexuality, gender-identity, ethnicity, and race.
 Often, women are degraded or dehumanized by systems that aim to pathologize them and that obfuscate the patriarchal oppression and imperialism that hides behind the term “treatment.”

 The group is a safe space for women to connect with one another and develop support networks tailored to their own needs and levels of comfort.
 Its aim is to empower women who have not had control over their narratives by giving them a place to shape and control them.
-Each member of the group is in charge of what labels she uses to describe herself and her experiences, and, as such, this is a label-others-free zone.
+Each member of the group is in charge of what labels she uses to describe herself/themself and her/their experiences.

 MITA is an educational space in which women can share resources with one another and support one another in wellness and coping efforts, as well as in efforts to offer safe, non-judgmental immediate assistance to women in crisis situations.
 It is also a place for the dissemination of information relating to women’s mental health.
 One goal is for members of the group to make available credible, often non-mainstream, humanistic, and women-supportive information that might potentially empower women to know their rights and advocate for themselves in a system that is foundationally rigged against them.
 Socioeconomic and other kinds of social injustices compound psychiatric industry inequities, sometimes leading to extreme experiences of isolation, victimization, and powerlessness.
 These are things that MITA aims to combat.
 The group strongly encourages women locally, nationally, and internationally to network and work in their own lives and social circles for change: to advocate for one another, to refer one another to supportive resources, and to engage in grassroots political efforts to advocate for survivors.
 MITA offers unconditional acceptance and support to women and girls in the forms of story-sharing and grassroots organizing for the betterment of women globally.